EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Background

-\textbf{t-SNE:} t-SNE~\cite{van2008tsne} is a non-linear dimensionality reduction method widely used for visualizing high-dimensional data.
+\textbf{t-Distributed Stochastic Neighbourhood Embedding} or t-SNE~\cite{van2008tsne} is a non-linear DR method widely used for visualizing high-dimensional data.
 It aims to preserve the neighborhoods between the high-dimensional data points in a low-dimensional output space.
 For this, t-SNE translates distances between the high-dimensional points as a symmetric joint probability distribution $P$.
 Similarly, a joint probability distribution $Q$ describes the low-dimensional similarity.
-The goal is to achieve a mapping or an embedding in the low dimensional space $Q$ that faithfully represents $P$.
+The goal is to achieve a mapping or an embedding in the low-dimensional space $Q$ that faithfully represents $P$.
 This is achieved by optimizing the positions of the low-dimensional points via a cost $C$, which is the KL divergence between $P$ and $Q$,